 As we’ve discussed, PPC campaigns take a lot of work, as the space is very competitive and the landscape is changing all of the time.
 Plus, to get the best results, you’ll want to conduct plenty of tests, be constantly monitoring your progress, and adjusting your strategy accordingly.
 However, when you’re also managing all of the other aspects of your business, doing the best possible job of this might not be feasible.

-So, if PPC is something you’re interested in trying out but you aren’t sure you can spare the time it takes, you might be interested in our paid search service.
+So, if paid search is something you’re interested in trying out but you aren’t sure you can spare the time it takes, you could probably use the help of a PPC agency.
 We can help you out by managing your PPC campaigns in a way that will maximise your ROI, and you’ll receive regular reports, so you’ll always know what kinds of results we’re getting.
 If you think this might benefit your business, get in touch for a friendly chat about what’s going to work best for you.